Appendix 1: Malaria risk and recommended preventive measures by geographical area

 - Chemoprophylaxis is recommended only in the risk areas identified.
 Chemoprophylaxis should always be used in conjunction with personal protective measures (PPM); refer to Chapter 3: "Malaria Education for Travellers" and the CATMAT Statement on Personal Protective Measures to Prevent Arthropod Bites).

-- The decision whether to use atovaquone-proguanil, doxycycline or mefloquine should be made on a case by case basis, and based on an individual patient benefit - risk assessment.
+- The decision whether to use atovaquone-proguanil, doxycycline or mefloquine should be based on an individual patient benefit - risk assessment.

 - There might be situations where alternative agents are considered, e.g., primaquine.
 Refer to Chapter 8: "Drugs for the Prevention and Treatment of Malaria" for advice in this regard.
-Primaquine for presumptive anti-relapse therapy is not considered in this table (and is rarely recommended).
-Also refer to Chapter 8 for advice in this regard.
+Primaquine for presumptive anti-relapse therapy is not considered in this table (and is rarely recommended, see Chapter 8).

-Appendix 1: Malaria risk and recommended preventive measures by geographical area
+Appendix 1: Malaria transmission and recommended preventive measures by geographical area

 Country | Malaria transmission areas and other information | Species of parasite present (more common in bold) |